 Peter Sutter, PhDProfessor

-I am looking for Ph.D. students for my research group starting the coming Fall 2015/Spring 2016 semester.
+Ph.D. positions available: We are looking for Ph.D. students for our research group on a continuing basis, with start dates at the beginning of each Fall and Spring semester.
 Preferred background: Physics, Chemistry, Materials Science.

-- 2D Materials: Graphene, hexagonal boron nitride, metal dichalcogenides, heterostructures: fundamental growth mechanisms, scalable synthesis; physical & chemical properties, defect chemistry & functionalization; electronic structure, optoelectronic properties, charge transport; devices for electronics, energy applications, sensing.
+- 2D Materials: Metal chalcogenide semiconductors, graphene, hexagonal boron nitride, heterostructures of 2D/layered materials: Fundamental growth mechanisms, scalable synthesis; electronic structure, optoelectronic properties, charge transport; defect chemistry & functionalization; devices for electronics, energy applications, sensing.

-- Nanomaterials: Semiconductor nanowires & nanowire heterostructures; nanoscale heterostructures (in-plane structures & vertical stacks) of 2D materials; hierarchical metamaterials architectures assembled from atomically precise components.
+- Nanomaterials: Semiconductor nanowires & nanowire heterostructures; nanoscale heterostructures (in-plane structures & vertical stacks) of 2D materials; programmable self-assembled supra-crystalline architectures built from nanoparticle components.

-- Energy conversion & energy efficiency: Energy harvesting & photovoltaics, greenhouse gas capture.
+- Energy conversion & energy efficiency: Energy harvesting & photovoltaics.

-- Advanced methods development: In-situ and microscopy & spectroscopy, low-energy & photoelectron microscopy, scanning probe microscopy & spectroscopy, closed-cell approaches for microscopy & spectroscopy at elevated gas pressures and in liquids.
+- Advanced methods development: In-situ and microscopy & spectroscopy; low-energy & photoelectron microscopy; advanced electron microscopy techniques, high-resolution cathodoluminescence spectroscopy in STEM; scanning probe microscopy & spectroscopy; electron and scanning probe microscopy & spectroscopy at elevated gas pressures and in liquids.

 - “Assembly of Ordered Carbon Shells on Semiconducting Nanomaterials”, U.S. Patent No. 7,714,317 (issued May 11, 2010).